cyborguk/cyborguk.github.io/_posts/2024-06-06-kindle-scribe-likes-and-dislikes.md

 ## Summary

+How does the Scribe change things for me?
+Having a larger e-ink screen that I can use at night means that I will go for ebooks ahead of paper books in most cases now.
+I'm also going to make a better effort to manage my chaotic ebook library.
+I also find that I'm using my 4th Generation Kindle more when I'm out and about, for those short 10-15 minute time periods, since it's more portable, and my reading state is synced on both devices.
+Hopefully it encourages me to use my phone less for idle browsing.
+I will also reach for the Scribe instead of a paper notebook for planning, meeting notes and to-do lists.
+Time will tell how effective this will be.
+I will still likely carry a small notepad, along with a Fisher Space Pen around with me to scribble notes on, since the Scribe isn't exactly an everyday carry item.

 I do like this device, and it was a good buy at the price I paid.
 At the moment it's a very nice e-reader with some note taking and annotation features.
 It could be a very compelling all-round productivity, writing and